logo

 We serve a vibrant and diverse population in Bradford, and strive to deliver the highest standard midwifery and obstetric care to women and their families.

-• A pool is available should women wish to use it for labour and/or birth.
-The cordless monitor can be used in the water should you require monitoring
+• a pool is available should women wish to use it for labour/birth

 After your baby is born